AIM Rule 26 Corporate Governance Disclosures

 The Board recognises that the long-term success of the Group is reliant upon the efforts of the employees of the Group, its partners, consultants, contractors, suppliers, regulators and other stakeholders.
 The Board have put in place a range of processes and systems to ensure that there is close oversight and contact with its key stakeholders.

 The activities of Group companies are subject to oversight by a number of different U.S. State and other regulatory bodies, who are directly or indirectly are involved with the licensing and approval process of its Oil & Gas operations in Utah.
 Additionally, given the nature of the Group’s business, there are other parties who, whilst not having regulatory power, nonetheless have interest in seeing that the Group conducts its operations in a safe, environmentally responsible, ethical and conscientious manner.

 The Group makes all reasonable efforts, directly or through its advisers, to engage in and maintain active dialogue with each of these governmental and non-governmental bodies, to ensure that any issues faced by the Group, including but not limited to regulations or proposed changes to regulations, are well understood and ensuring to the fullest extent possible that the Group is in compliance with all appropriate regulation, standards and specific licensing obligations, including environmental, social and safety, at all times.

 In addition to its other roles and responsibilities, the Board is responsible for ensuring that procedures are in place and are being implemented effectively to identify, evaluate and manage the significant risks faced by the Group.

-The Group is subject to a number of risks and set out a summary of the principal risks and the manner in which the Company and its Board seek to mitigate these.
+The Group is subject to a number of risks.
+A summary of the principal risks is shown in this report where we explain the manner in which the Company and its Board seek to mitigate them.